 Note: Click the link to read the full Calvin Klein customer story.

 Calvin Klein is one of the most recognised fashion houses of today.
-From a digital perspective, Calvin Klein places a lot of value on data-driven decision making.
+From a digital perspective, Calvin Klein places a lot of value on data-driven decision-making.
 They do this by not only monitoring quantitative behavioural data, but also by gathering qualitative insights obtained through listening to their customers.

 Davy Schuyt, CRO Manager at Calvin Klein: